BioRDM/Network-Analysis/README.md

 - Whether to split the analysis into smaller time intervals.

 #### 3.3 Output folder:
-After running the code, the output (including figures, PDFs, and additional CSV files) will be saved in a folder named `output`.
+After running the code, the output (including figures, PDFs, and additional CSV files) will be saved in a folder named `output` in the current directory (alternatively, use an absolute path to save to another directory).
 This folder will be created automatically if it does not already exist.
-If you analyse multiple CSV files, a separate subfolder (under the same name of the csv file) will be created within the output folder for each dataset, containing the relevant results.
+If you analyse multiple CSV files, a separate subfolder (under the same name as the csv file) will be created within the output folder for each dataset, containing the relevant results.

 ##### Generated outcomes:
       1. `Report_YYYY_YYYY.pdf`